Humphrey (cat): Career

 In June 1995, Humphrey went missing.
 Downing Street did not disclose the fact until it was mentioned to Sheila Gunn, a journalist on The Times, after Gunn told a member of staff that her own cat had died.
 Gunn's story was mentioned on the front page.
 The publicity led to his rediscovery in the nearby Royal Army Medical College, where he had been taken in as a presumed stray and renamed PC, short for "patrol cat".
-Upon his return, Humphrey issued a statement through the civil service stating, "I have had a wonderful holiday at the Royal Army Medical College, but it is nice to be back and I am looking forward to the new parliamentary session."
+Upon his return, Humphrey issued a statement through the civil service: "I have had a wonderful holiday at the Royal Army Medical College, but it is nice to be back and I am looking forward to the new parliamentary session."

-Within a week of Tony Blair moving to 10 Downing Street after the May 1997 general election, press reports of a rift between Humphrey and Cherie Blair, the new Prime Minister's wife, emerged.
-Cherie Blair was reported to either be allergic to cats or to believe them to be unhygienic.
-Sheila Gunn, who had gone on to be John Major's press advisor, later admitted that she was the source of these reports which her obituary says were based "on a hunch for which she had no evidence".
+Within a week of Tony Blair moving to 10 Downing Street after the May 1997 general election, there were press reports of a rift between Humphrey and Cherie Blair, the new Prime Minister's wife.
+Cherie Blair was reported either to be allergic to cats or to believe them to be unhygienic.
+Sheila Gunn, who had gone on to be John Major's press advisor, later admitted that she was the source of these reports, which her obituary says were based "on a hunch for which she had no evidence".

 At the time, a spokesperson insisted that Humphrey would not be moving out, stating that Number 10 "is Humphrey's home and, as far as the Blairs are concerned, it will remain his home".
 A photo of Humphrey and Cherie Blair was released, though this did little to allay fears that he would be forced out.
-Allegations were later made that Humphrey was sedated by press secretary Alastair Campbell before undergoing the ordeal.
+It was later alleged that Humphrey was sedated by press secretary Alastair Campbell before undergoing the ordeal.
 The photo was used on the cover of Private Eye with Humphrey stating "I am going to hit the mouse running" a paraphrase of a New Labourism.
 In November 1997, Humphrey's primary carer, Jonathan Rees, who worked in the Prime Minister's Policy Unit, wrote a memo stating that the cat should retire to a "stable home environment where he can be looked after properly".